usedhondacivic/mote/README.md

 ## Motivation

-Learning robotics is better with access to real hardware, but existing "[low cost](https://www.robotshop.com/products/clearpath-robotics-turtlebot-4-mobile-robot)" robots are prohibitively expensive for many aspiring engineers.
+Robotics is more fun with real hardware.

-Mote is an (actually) low cost mobile robotics platform built to teach the next generation of engineers.
+Today's ["low cost"](https://www.robotshop.com/products/clearpath-robotics-turtlebot-4-mobile-robot) robots are prohibitively expensive for many aspiring engineers.
-Leveraging robust design, high confidence tooling, and extensive documentation to provide a first class experience for students and hobbyists alike, Mote lowers the barrier of entry for research level robotics.
+Mote is my answer to that problem.

 ## History

 Mote is the spiritual successor of my master's thesis, [the Little Red Rover project](https://github.com/little-red-rover).

-During my thesis, I lead a class of 15 students through a semester of excercises using the Little Red Rover platform.
+I used the Little Red Rover platform to teach a semester long course on the foundations of robotics.
 Mote is the product of the many lessons I learned during that effort.

 ## Project Structure

 ### Rust Packages
-* mote-firmware
+* mote-firmware :
-    * Rust firmware for the RP2350 based Mote circuit board.
+    * Firmware for the RP2350 based Mote circuit board.
 Built with [Embassy](https://github.com/embassy-rs/embassy).
 * mote-messages
     * Message definitions for communication to and from Mote.
 * mote-sansio-driver